Skip to content

 Configure the Processor

-The processor.ts file tells Subsquid exactly what data you'd like to ingest.
+The processor.ts file tells SQD exactly what data you'd like to ingest.
 Transforming that data into the exact desired format will take place at a later step.
 In processor.ts, we'll need to indicate a data source, a contract address, the event(s) to index, and a block range.

 Open up the src folder and head to the processor.ts file.